 Newborns will not pose for you.
 Rather, a newborn will sleep more often than not.
 If you need to take their picture in a certain position, you’ll need to set them up and get that pose you want.
 Don’t forget though that the poses you place them is going to make a difference in how the images come out to those who see them.

 2 – Keep Taking Pictures

-This certainly a tip to keep in mind if you’re under time restraints and the parents have no problem with you constantly shooting pictures.
-Newborns will work on their own timetable, and putting their needs ahead of any photography shoot.
-One of the things you can do is take pictures during those precious time.
+This certainly is a tip to keep in mind if you’re under time restraints and the parents have no problem with you constantly shooting pictures.
+Newborns will work on their own timetable, and put their needs ahead of any photography shoot.
+One of the things you can do is take pictures during those precious times.

 3 – You Must Be Flexible